Rexhits/Split/README.md

 # Split
-Split is an algorithmic composition and interactive music piece, has three part, this is the second part which is written in cSound
+Split is an algorithmic composition and interactive music piece This is the second part of three parts in all in this piece, written in cSound